Donate

 Publication date 26.03.2024

 The early vision of amateur filmmaking in the Soviet Union was characterized by the pragmatic idea of using the new media not only for entertainment but also to involve a wide range of citizens in the production of newsreels and to create a network of correspondents across the country to cover the construction of socialism.
+However, despite sporadic attempts, this idea was not immediately implemented on a large scale.
+The lack of technology and sufficient equipment, and later the political climate of the 1930s, hindered this.
+It was only after liberalization and Khrushchev's reforms that the idea reappeared on the agenda.

 The early vision of amateur filmmaking in the Soviet Union was characterized by the pragmatic idea of using the new media not only for entertainment but also to involve a wide range of citizens in the production of newsreels and to create a network of correspondents across the country to cover the construction of socialism.
 However, despite sporadic attempts, this idea was not immediately implemented on a large scale.
 The lack of technology and sufficient equipment, and later the political climate of the 1930s, hindered this.
 It was only after liberalization and Khrushchev’s reforms that the idea reappeared on the agenda.
 Furthermore, producers of mass consumer goods, rather than highly specialized technological enterprises that could only produce small orders, took up the production of amateur film equipment [1].
 Since the 1950s, the amateur film movement gained significant momentum in the USSR in general, and in Ukraine in particular.